 By any athletic or academic measure, the Panthers have experienced an energized renewal under Pederson's watch.
 Aged facilities have been replaced by state-of-the-art training and competition venues.
 Championship banners have been hung as have a record number of diplomas.
-Trophy cases and student-athlete grade-point averages are expanding.
+Trophy cases are expanding and student-athlete grade point averages are rising.

-The ACC's invitation reinforced Pitt's stature in the world of intercollegiate athletics and has the Panthers poised for even greater heights in the future.
+ACC membership reinforced Pitt's respected stature in the world of intercollegiate athletics.
+Rather than pausing in satisfaction, Pederson has the Panthers aiming for even greater heights in the future.

-Pederson works diligently to ensure Pitt Athletics remains a direct reflection of the University of Pittsburgh and its guiding values of education, commitment and mentoring.
+Pederson is dedicated to ensuring Pitt Athletics remains a direct reflection of the University of Pittsburgh and its guiding values of education, commitment and mentoring.
 "We will work hard to win," Pederson said.
 "But we will work harder to win the right way.
-We want Pitt Athletics to reflect the very best attributes of this great university and its educational mission.
+We want Pitt Athletics to reflect the very best attributes of this great university and its educational mission."

 Each of Pitt's 19 intercollegiate athletic programs met or surpassed the NCAA's Academic Progress Rate (APR) standards during the most recent evaluation period.
-Nine Pitt teams were above the Division I average score in their particular sport, while six teams achieved their highest score ever.
+Five of Pitt's programs achieved their ¬¬¬the third time in four years with a top-10 percentile ranking.

 Pederson ensured the Panthers would be one of the finest outfitted programs in the country through an athletics apparel partnership with NIKE.
 Each of Pitt's 19 intercollegiate sports teams wear NIKE footwear, uniforms, practice gear and equipment.
 The long-term agreement outfits more than 450 Pitt student-athletes.

-Pederson oversaw a major strengthening of Pitt's athletic infrastructure.
-With Chancellor Nordenberg, he helped shape the vision of the Petersen Events Center, the state-of-the-art convocation center that dramatically revolutionized Pitt's campus upon its opening in 2002.
+With Chancellor Emeritus Mark Nordenberg, Pederson helped shape the vision of the Petersen Events Center, the state-of-the-art convocation center that dramatically revolutionized Pitt's campus upon its opening in 2002.
 The Events Center is considered one of the finest college basketball venues in the country and has also been a major asset for student life, providing outstanding recreational facilities and a fitting place for graduation ceremonies.

 Pederson was at the forefront of the football program's move into the UPMC Sports Performance Complex, which included the forging of a unique relationship between UPMC, a professional sports franchise and college athletic program.
 He personally oversaw the design and layout of the Panthers' Duratz Athletic Complex, which houses Pitt's football offices and training areas.
 It has been described as the finest facility for a college football program in the country.